ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 1. To resize the capacity of the attached volume to the instance, navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace, update `step5_resize_dedicated_instance` variable to **true** and **Save** the setting.

-   Dedicated virtual servers can only be resized to profiles supported by the dedicated host the instance is hosted on.
+    Virtual servers can only be resized to profiles supported by the dedicated host the instance is hosted on.
 For example, a virtual server provisioned with a profile from the Compute family, can resize to other profiles also belonging to the Compute family.
 For more information on profiles, see [Instance Profiles](https://{DomainName}/docs/vpc?topic=vpc-profiles).
    {:tip}

 2. **Apply the plan** to resize the instance from `2 VCPUs | 4 GiB RAM` to `8 VCPUs | 16 GiB RAM`.
-3. You can check the profile of the dedicated instance by launching [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell), changing the region to the one where you provisioned your VPC with `ibmcloud target -r us-south` command and then running `ibmcloud is instances` command or from [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) UI by clicking on the dedicated instance name.
+3. You can check the profile of the instance by launching [{{site.data.keyword.cloud-shell_short}}](https://{DomainName}/shell), changing the region to the one where you provisioned your VPC with `ibmcloud target -r us-south` command and then running `ibmcloud is instances` command or from [Virtual server instances for VPC](https://{DomainName}/vpc-ext/compute/vs) UI by clicking on the instance name.

 ## What's next?
 {: #vpc-scaling-dedicated-compute-dedicated-next}